wincent/masochist/wikiserve/README.md

 The optional `X-Wikitext-Corpus-Digest` header can be used do pass a SHA-1 digest identifing the version of the wikitext corpus for which the markup is being generated.
-When passed, the 40-character digest is appended to an `X-Wikitext-Corpus-Targets:` prefix to produce a memcache key that can be used to look up the corresponding "known links" set.
-(Note that Redis would probably be better suited for this, but I already have `memcached` up and running in my infrastructure, so I am going with that.)
+When passed, the 40-character digest is used to check Redis for a match with the "masochist:last-indexed-hash" value, and if there is a match, the "masochist:wiki-index" sorted set is pulled.
+This is used as the basis for a "known links" set.